mjaun/drawio-seqgen/README.md

 Creates a frame for different branches of the sequence.
 An arbitrary amount of branches can be defined.
-If omitted, the label for a branch defaults to "else".
+If the branch label is omitted, it defaults to "else".

+Frames can be nested.

-The vertical position of a frame is determined by the vertical position counter as described above.
+The vertical dimensions of a frame is determined by the current vertical position on the beginning and end of the frame as described above.
-The horizontal position of a frame is determined by the participants mentioned in the statements within the frame.
+The horizontal dimensions of a frame is determined by the participants mentioned in the statements within the frame.
 Therefore, a frame cannot be empty.
-Sometimes a frame must be enlarged because of long texts.
+Sometimes a frame must be enlarged, for example because of long texts.
 This can be done with the following statement:

 ```